 Multiple myeloma patients will receive a cancer vaccine, called TXSVN that has been derived from the bacteria Salmonella.
 TXSVN is a weakened form of a live vaccine strain of the Salmonella bacteria (also known as the CVD908ssb strain) that has been genetically modified in the laboratory to produce a protein known as Survivin that stimulates an immune response in the body to the Survivin tumor antigen.
-The purpose of this study is to find the largest safe dose of TXSVN, to learn what the side effects are, and to see whether this therapy might help participants with multiple myeloma.
+CVD908ssb has been administered to over 80 healthy donors as a Salmonella vaccine in reported clinical trials.
+This trial intends to explore administration of this vaccine at a lower dose than what was tested in healthy individuals.

-The following criteria is a partial list of reasons why patients may be eligible to participate in this clinical trial.
+The following criteria is a partial list of reasons why patients may or may not be eligible to participate in this clinical trial.
 Further evaluation with a medical professional will be required to determine full eligibility.